The Desolate One

-Barlowe also recalled in an interview with Starlog the lengthy design process.
-“It was a real quest to get the elements and characteristics in line with what Guillermo had in his mind.
+Barlowe also recalled the arduous and lengthy design process: “It was a real quest to get the elements and characteristics in line with what Guillermo had in his mind.
 The one consistent thing that he kept coming back to was an overgrown Lovecraftian Sumo wrestler: very burly, big belly, with lots of rippling muscles and fat.
 That was the first take, and I spent a lot of time developing various iterations on that, going through quite a bit of head evolving, even more so than the body.
 It was tentacles one day, horns the next and big teeth on the third.
 By week three, we hit an impasse, because there were certain problematic aspects to the design as it was progressing that stopped it dead in its tracks.
 We had one of those dark afternoons of the soul, where the two of us looked at each other and said, ‘do you have any ideas?’
 A few hours later, I did some more sketches, really digging down deep and trying to figure something else out, whereupon we started to hit on a formula based entirely on a head sketch that evolved downward.
 At that point, we set the path for what Sammael now looks like in the finished film.”

-Barlowe found the base for the design in the skull of a lion.
+At last, Barlowe found the inspiration for the design — in the skull of a lion.
 “I would say that it was the biological element rather than steering towards the pure fantasy of H.P.
 Lovecraft,” the artist related.
 “In hindsight, the designs I had done up to that point were a little more fanciful than what I would normally gravitate toward, but for me, it had to evolve out of something with a foundation in biology.
 In large part, Sammael’s head came out of a catalogue I had of animal skulls, and it was a lion’s skull that became the foundation for it.”
-As another addition, Sammael’s tentacles were moved to the back of Sammael’s head is a twisting mass of tentacles, repeatedly described by the filmmakers as resembling an array of writhing eels.
+As another addition, Sammael’s tentacles were moved to the back of Sammael’s head is a twisting mass of tentacles, described by the filmmakers as resembling an array of writhing eels.